OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Sort-Object.md

 ### -CaseSensitive

 Indicates that the sort is case-sensitive.
-By default, sorts are not case-sensitive.
+By default, sorts aren't case-sensitive.

 ```yaml
 Type: System.Management.Automation.SwitchParameter